Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/searching/search-overlay-pane.md

 }
 ```

-The [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[OverlayPaneClosed](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.OverlayPaneClosed) event is fired when the pane is closed.
+The [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[OverlayPaneClosed](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.OverlayPaneClosed) event is raised when the pane is closed.

 ## Syncing Options

 The [SearchOverlayPane](xref:@ActiproUIRoot.Controls.SyntaxEditor.Primitives.SearchOverlayPane).[SearchOptions](xref:@ActiproUIRoot.Controls.SyntaxEditor.Primitives.SearchViewBase.SearchOptions) property accepts an [IEditorSearchOptions](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorSearchOptions) instance that automatically gets assigned the search options instance found in the [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[SearchOptions](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.SearchOptions) property.

-When the end user alters the "find what" text for instance, the control auto-updates the attached options.
+When the end user alters the "find what" text, for instance, the control auto-updates the attached options.
 The options can be used with any search operation.

 > [!NOTE]
 > The [EditorSearchOptions](xref:@ActiproUIRoot.Controls.SyntaxEditor.Implementation.EditorSearchOptions) class provides an implementation of the [IEditorSearchOptions](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorSearchOptions) interface.